openbmc/webui-vue/README.md

-[phosphor-webui](https://github.com/openbmc/phosphor-webui) was built on AngularJS and [AngularJS goes End of Life](https://www.convective.com/angularjs-end-of-life/) June 30, 2021, so this repository is hopefully its replacement.
-At this time, phosphor-webui still contains more features and you should consider using it.
+[phosphor-webui](https://github.com/openbmc/phosphor-webui) was built on AngularJS and [AngularJS goes End of Life](https://www.convective.com/angularjs-end-of-life/) June 30, 2021, this repository is its replacement.

 ## When will this new Vue.js application reach feature parity with phosphor-webui?

-The current plan is by the end of June 2020, with exception to the following pages:
+The current plan is by the end of July 2020, with exception to the following pages:
 - Firmware
 - SNMP settings
-- KVM
 - Virtual media

 ## Why will this application be better?